shakarr/shellverse/README.md

 # Contribution

-Feel free to contribute or contribute ideas, or open an issue or a pull
+Feel free to contribute in the project or contribute ideas, or open an issue or a pull
 <br>
 <br>
 <br>